ConvLab/ConvLab-3/convlab/policy/README.md

 Here you define your algorithm and policy network.
 Please ensure that you also load a vectoriser here that is inherited from the vector/vector_base.py class.

-In addition your policy module is required to have a **predict** method where the skeleton usually looks something like:
+In addition, your policy module is required to have a **predict** method where the skeleton usually looks something like:

     def predict(self, state):
         """